wjgilmore/dreamfactory-book/docs/README.md

 ### Videos

 Dozens of videos are available via the [DreamFactory Youtube channel](https://www.youtube.com/user/dreamfactorysoftware/videos).
+Also check out [DreamFactory Academy](https://academy.dreamfactory.com/)

 ### The DreamFactory Forum

 Volunteers and DreamFactory staff alike regularly patrol our [community forum](http://community.dreamfactory.com/).
 If Stack Overflow is preferred, be sure to tag the question using the [dreamfactory](https://stackoverflow.com/questions/tagged/dreamfactory) tag!

+### API Cost Calculator

+Wondering how much it costs to build an API?
+Check out our [API calculator](https://calculator.dreamfactory.com/), which calculates API development costs based on numerous research studies and our own interactions with thousands of customers around the globe.

 ## Contact us